So do I use it or lose it?

 Mushrooms, along with yeasts and mold, are examples of fungi.
 Mold is a type of fungus and is important in soil because it helps to break down the components of the soil into the nutrients which then are available for the plant’s roots to take nutrients in to the plant.

-If you buy soil and it has mold, according to these sources below, that shows it is alive and doing well.
+If you buy soil and it has white fuzzy mold, that shows it is alive and doing well.
 Just let it get some sun and air and you are gold!